 It is worth noting that while rapid chargers offer the quickest charging time, not all electric car are compatible with rapid charging.
 The entry-level Nissan Leaf, for example, only accepts a maximum charge rate of 3.7kW, meaning it’ll take around eight hours to fully charge.
 Go for Nissan’s 6.6kW option and that time halves.
 Public charging points that offer rapid charging also aren’t as common as fast chargers, with Zap-Map putting their numbers at just under 1,000.

 Fast chargers are the most common type of charger in the UK and provides power from 7 kW to 22 kW, charging an EV battery in three to four hours.
 Common fast connectors are a tethered Type 1 or a Type 2 socket (via a connector cable supplied with the vehicle).
 Fast chargers are also ideal for home use.

-A slow charger offers power up to 3 kW and usually takes between 6 and 12 hours for a pure-EV or 2-4 hours for a PHEV.
+A slow charger offers power up to 3kW and usually takes between 6 and 12 hours for a pure-EV or 2-4 hours for a PHEV.
+Types of slow chargers include three-pin domestic plug or lamp post chargers on public streets.
 As such, most slow chargers are used for overnight charging.
 On the plus side, you can use using a cable which connects the vehicle to a three-pin plug to slow charge, or a Type 2 socket.

 Most EV drivers purchase a portable charging cable that matches their vehicle’s connector type so that they can charge on public networks.